yasen-yankov/ios-docs/DataSource/data-shaping.md

 dataSource.GroupWithKey ("group");
 ```

-All methods mentioned above execute when called and operate directly on the current <code>items</code> view in <code>TKDataSource</code>. <code>TKDataSource</code> extends its API by supporting three collections with sorting, filtering and group descriptors.
+All the methods mentioned above execute immediately when called.
+They operate directly on the current <code>items</code> view in <code>TKDataSource</code>. <code>TKDataSource</code> extends its API by supporting three collections with sorting, filtering and group descriptors.

 The descriptors API supports both code blocks and queries with property names.
-This allows specifying the data shaping operations before loading the data.
-In this scenario all descriptors will be applied after data is loaded in <code>TKDataSource</code> by setting the <code>itemSource</code> property or by calling a method.
+This allows for specifying the data shaping operations before loading the data.
+In this scenario all descriptors are applied after the data is actually loaded in <code>TKDataSource</code>.
+This data-loading operation can happen on setting the <code>itemSource</code> property.
 The following code demonstrates this API:

 ```Objective-C
 TKDataSource *dataSource = [TKDataSource new];